odmb/odmb7_port_testing/README.md

 ### Supporting software
 Currently the software is mainly consists of helper `tcl` scripts stored under the [software](/software) folder.

+- [make_mcs.tcl](/software/make_mcs.tcl): Vivado script to be run in Linux command line, can be used to generate the `*_primary.mcs` and `*_secondary.mcs` files from the `.bit` file for the SPIx8 program mode.
+  Usage and argument examples are shown at the top of the script.

 #### Diagnosis scripts
-- [sysmon_setup.tcl](/software/diagnosis/sysmon_setup.tcl): used to setup the SYSMON registers from Vivado hardware manager to give correct reading.
+- [sysmon_setup.tcl](/software/diagnosis/sysmon_setup.tcl): Script used to setup the SYSMON registers from Vivado hardware manager to give correct reading.
 Not needed anymore.

-- [group_ports.tcl](/software/diagnosis/group_ports.tcl): Can be used to assign names to all the ILA debug signals of the current firmware.
+- [group_ports.tcl](/software/diagnosis/group_ports.tcl): Script to be run in the Tcl console of the Vivado hardware manager, can be used to assign names to all the ILA debug signals of the current firmware.
 Historical ports are left in the file commented, for quick reuse when needed.

+- [vme_wrapper.py](/software/vme_wrapper.py): Quick python wrapper over the [vme_cli](https://github.com/jaebak/vme_cli) software.
+Can be used interactively to send continuous VME commands or to run preset tests.

 ### Other resources